feamster/COS461-Public/assignments/assignment1/README.md

 Do all building and testing on the Vagrant VM.
-You may either write your code on the Vagrant VM (both Emacs and Vim text editors are pre-installed) or directly on your OS (allowing you to use any editor you ahev installed).
+You may either write your code on the Vagrant VM (both Emacs and Vim text editors are pre-installed) or directly on your OS (allowing you to use any editor you have installed).
 After running `vagrant ssh` from your terminal, run `cd /vagrant` to get to the course directory.